Lament over the Destruction of JerusalemBy the rivers of Babylon—

 And when the builders laid the foundation of the temple of the LORD, the priests in their vestments came forward with trumpets, and the Levites, the sons of Asaph, with cymbals, to praise the LORD, according to the directions of David king of Israel; and they sang responsively, praising and giving thanks to the LORD, "For he is good, for his steadfast love endures for ever toward Israel."
 And all the people shouted with a great shout, when they praised the LORD, because the foundation of the house of the LORD was laid.
 But many of the priests and Levites and heads of fathers' houses, old men who had seen the first house, wept with a loud voice when they saw the foundation of this house being laid, though many shouted aloud for joy; so that the people could not distinguish the sound of the joyful shout from the sound of the people's weeping, for the people shouted with a great shout, and the sound was heard afar.
 (Ezra 3:8-13)

-Samaritan enemies of Benjamin and Judah tried to join the work
+the work.
+First, Samaritan enemies of Benjamin and Judah tried to join the

-force and to undermine the efforts.
-When this attempt failed,
+work force and to undermine the efforts.
+When this attempt failed, these enemies

-force was even used.
-Work on the temple was stopped for 16 years
+of Persia).
+Finally force was even used.
+Work on the temple was stopped for

 Stirred up and encouraged by the prophet Haggai, and Zechariah the son of Iddo, the elders of the Jews were able to obtain a written reversal of the order to stop work, and in fact a new decree from Darius allowing the work to proceed and in fact providing the Jews with tax revenues for their work: